wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve EdgeCmd utility help.md

 # Retrieve EdgeCmd utility help

 The Edgecmd utility provides a 'Help' utility.

+## View general help instructions

 Complete the following to view general instructions on how to use the Edgecmd utility:

 1. Open command line.
 2. Type the following in the command line and press Enter.